 I always have cashews on hand and I continue to discover their versatility.
-Not only can they be made into nut milk, but they can also be turned into cashew creme to make things like dark chocolate cocoa nib ice cream!
+Not only can they be made into Homemade Cashew Milk, but they can also be turned into cashew creme to make things like Dark Chocolate Cocoa Nib Ice Cream!
 I didn’t believe it either….

 …until I tried it. #mindblown

 Cashews are delicious simply roasted too.
 Roasted with coconut oil and mixed with a bit of cayenne, rosemary, salt and a touch of sugar, they make a tasty snack, appetizer or gift.
 Think holidays or housewarming…

 Sweet and Spicy Maple Roasted Rosemary Cashews

-- Roast nuts on an ungreased sheet pan for about 10 minutes, stirring and turning pan 1/2 way through roasting.
+Roast nuts on an ungreased sheet pan for about 10 minutes, stirring and turning pan 1/2 way through roasting.
 Roast for another 5-8 minutes if needed, or until golden.
 I like to push these nuts to make them dark and caramelized.
 Keep an eye on those last 5-8 minutes, though because they can go from golden to too dark fast!
 The nuts pictured in the blog post are more golden then caramelized.